SimonDavidTaylor/eleventy-base-blog/content/blog/loopslesson1.md

 date: 2023-11-20
 draft: false
 ---
-I have cteated a collection on my CodePen for the tasks for this lesson <a href="https://codepen.io/collection/vBQQWp">here</a>.
+I have created a collection on my CodePen for the tasks for this lesson <a href="https://codepen.io/collection/vBQQWp">here</a>.